TheOdinProject/curriculum/web_development_101/project_git_basics.md

 In later git lessons we will cover some of the more advanced git features such as branches which will expand your abilities even more and make your workflow on projects more productive.

 For now concentrate on using the basics of Git which you have learnt here with all the projects ahead of you until the point where you know each of the basic Git commands from memory.

+### Additional Resources
+*This section contains helpful links to other content.
+It isn't required, so consider it supplemental for if you need to dive deeper into something.*

+* A guideline for writing neat and concise commit messages by [Chris Beams](https://github.com/cbeams) called [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).